-Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year $137.5 Million Contract
+Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year, $137.5 Million Contract

 Garoppolo has already proved he has what it takes to lead the team to success, turning around what was one of the worst teams in the NFL with a 5-0 record as a starter after the 49ers went 1-10 to start the year.
 His 1,250 passing yards in his first four starts for his new team are the most in NFL history, according to David Lombardi of The Athletic.

-The quarterback finished with 1,560 passing yards and seven touchdowns in six games for a 96.2 quarterback rating.
+The Eastern Illinois product finished with 1,560 passing yards and seven touchdowns in six games for a 96.2 quarterback rating, which ranked 11th among passers who attempted at least 177 passes.

 While he remains relatively inexperienced for someone drafted in 2014, San Francisco has faith in his ability to lead the team back into contention after four years without a playoff appearance.